inedu/frameTalk/README.md

 **returns:** a promise (jQuery promise)

 <h3>frameTalk.handshake (toWindow, fromId)</h3>
 **description:** This method tries to ensure communication between this window and the destination window.
+Please note it is not obligatory to use it before send data.
+You can always try communicate without ever calling handshake, but you will not be sure that postMessage will find its target.

 ```javascript
   // use with promise: (jQuery is needed)